kongondo/MenuBuilder/README.md

 7. **b_max_level**:  This is breadcrumb-only option related to the **include children** feature.
 It limits the depth from within which viewable descendant pages can be retrieved for display in a breadcrumb.
 The default is 1.
 This means that only fetch immediate children.
 A value of 2 means fetch both children and grandchildren, etc. The option can only be applied globally.
 8. **current_class_level**: Using this option, you can specify how high up the menu tree you want to apply the **'current_class'** to the current item's ancestors.
 The default is 1, meaning (if specified) apply the **'current_class'** to only the current item.
 A setting of 3 implies apply it to the current item, its parent and grandparent, etc. An option of 0 will apply **'current_class'** to all ancestors of the current page being viewed irrespective if that current page is part of the menu.
 In short, the option can be used to show some or all 'active/current' menu items at various levels in your menu.
 This option only applies to menus and not breadcrumbs.
 9. **check_listable**:  If set to 1, will not display items that are not (ProcessWire-) listable to the current user.
 The default is to show all items.
+0. **cached_menu**:  Menu-only option.
+If set to 1, will build and subsequently fetch menu items from cache to help speed up process if required.
+Not available to **getMenuItems()**.
+1. **cached_menu_time**:  Menu-only option.
+When caching is used, sets lifetime of cache in seconds.
+You can also use [other values](https://processwire.com/api/ref/wire-cache/save/) accepted by WireCache.
+The default is 1 day (86400 seconds).

 ## How to Use